 Perhaps the way in which our organizations operate today is a result of something known as โlearned helplessness.โ In 1967, Professor Martin Seligman of the University of Pennsylvania began experimenting on dogs to disprove B.F.
 Skinnerโs theory of behaviorismโexperiments which were coupled with his interest in depression.
 So Seligman would experiment by testing the resiliency of a dog.
 After repeated attempts of administering inescapable pain and sufferingโto see whether the dog would succumb to the painโif given the chance to flee the dog would stay put.
 The poor dog, even if given the opportunity to leave the situation, would remain in the environment fully expecting that no matter what, the pain would continue at some point.

 This condition would later be termed โlearned helplessness.โ It is the act of being unable to remove yourself from a situation that is clearly unpleasant even though there are ample opportunities in which to do so.
-Itโs as though youโre in the Millennium Falcon and being sucked in by the Death Starโs tractor beamโthereโs nothing you can do about it.
+Itโs as though youโre in the

 Further evidence for learned helplessness suggests depression may actually set in as well.
 Not surprising, if youโre in a situation that seems inescapable and even if you could leave, you feel too paralyzed to do so, Iโm pretty sure some form of depression might set in as well.

-Which brings me to my point: maybe the concept of learned helplessness has enveloped our organizations.
-Weโve learned to become helpless.
+learned to become helpless.
 Weโve become numb to the bosses who donโt care.
 Weโre ambivalent to leadership that is hierarchical and close-minded.
 Weโve become blind to exclusivity and too paralyzed to suggest being included.
 We wonโt flee the current situation because we donโt believe things will be any better anywhere else.

 We are a version of organizational learned helplessness.

-Maybe organizations simply are tools.
+are tools.
 Maybe theyโre simply about making money or providing service or making products in the most efficient manner without regard for its people.
 Maybe there is no chance for humanity in the organization.
 Maybe the structure has been there for years because it is the most effective way in which to achieve the goal of dominance.
 Or perhaps itโs the action of getting the most out of the tool that drives todayโs management practices.
 Perhaps some form of cognitive inertia or confirmation bias has set in on leaders and managers across many organizations, preventing them from thinking outside the proverbial hierarchical leadership box.